-5.385 In order to establish contribution rates for individual employers or groups of employers the Fund Actuary notionally subdivides the Fund assets between the employers/groups, as if each employer/group had its own notional sub fund within the Fund.
+5.37 In order to establish contribution rates for individual employers or groups of employers the Fund Actuary notionally subdivides the Fund assets between the employers/groups, as if each employer/group had its own notional sub fund within the Fund.

-5.396 This subdivision is for funding purposes only.
+5.38 This subdivision is for funding purposes only.
 It is purely notional in nature and does not imply any formal subdivision of assets, nor ownership of any particular assets or groups of assets by any individual employer or group.

-5.4037 With effect from 1 April 2016 a unitised approach has been taken to track the notional employer sub-funds.
-The unitisation model will use the notional subfunds as at 31 March 2016 (the date of the last actuarial valuation) as its starting point and allocates all Fund cashflows between employers on a monthly basis as agreed with the Administering Authority.
+5.39 With effect from 1 April 2016 a unitised approach has been taken to track the notional employer sub-funds.
+The unitisation model allocates all Fund cashflows between employers on a monthly basis as agreed with the Administering Authority.
 Investment returns are allocated on a pro rata basis with all employers subject to the same investment strategy unless otherwise agreed between the Administering Authority and the employer.
-The Administering Authority believes that the unitisation methodology this-results in a more accurate and transparent allocation of assets to employers than other approaches.
+The Administering Authority believes that the unitisation methodology results in a more accurate and transparent allocation of assets to employers and reduces the likelihood of unintended crosssubsidies between employers than other approaches.
 Further information on the model and how it operates is available on request.